 - Source Tax Relief, a federal law established in 1996, prevents states from taxing former residents on distributions received from any qualified retirement plans after they become legal residents of another state.

 - Qualified Retirement Income is defined as distributions from employer-provided pension plans under IRC Section 401 ( Defined Benefit, Profit Sharing, 401(k)), Simplified Employee Pensions (SEP) under IRC Section 408, and IRC Section 457(b) "eligible" plans for non-profit or government employees.

 Facts to know about state estate taxes that apply to a person's residency at death:

 - Impacts individuals in states that levy state estate taxes at the death of a legal resident

 - About 18 states currently tax the gross estate of an individual at death

-- Majority of the states are in the Northeastern part of the U.S.
+- The majority of the states are in the Northeastern part of the U.S.